1989 Dodge B250 Ram Van 3/4-ton 8-cylinder 5.2L 318 in3

 the step bumper made the metal plate flex.
 Several people

 reminded that flexing metal over and over makes it fatigue and

 fail.
 Building up the bumper would have taken a lot welding

 skills I don't have.
-The only option was to purchase a frame mounted hitch,
+Instead, I purchased a frame mounted hitch,

-which I had avoided doing because all of them say the hitch can't be
+which I had avoided doing because all the manufactureres say the hitch can't be

 used with the step bumper.
 After comparing several brands, I